-Stuart Feldman is Head of Schmidt Sciences at The Eric and Wendy Schmidt Fund for Strategic Innovation, where he advises on a number of scientific activities, arranges grants, and plans new fellowship and engineering programs.
-Stuart Feldman did his academic work in astrophysics and mathematics and earned his AB at Princeton and his PhD at MIT.
-He was awarded an honorary Doctor of Mathematics by the University of Waterloo.
-He is former President of ACM (Association for Computing Machinery) and former member of the board of directors of the AACSB (Association to Advance Collegiate Schools of Business).
+He is also a member of the board of directors of the AACSB (Association to Advance Collegiate Schools of Business).
 He received the 2003 ACM Software System Award.
-He is a Fellow of the IEEE, ACM, and AAAS.
-He is Board Chair of the Center for the Minorities and Disabled in IT and serves on a number of university advisory boards, National Academy panels, and government advisory committees.
+He is a fellow of the IEEE, ACM, and AAAS, board chair of the Center for the Minorities and Disabled in IT, and serves on a number of university advisory boards, National Academy panels, and government advisory committees.

-John Burdette Gage was the 5th employee of Sun Microsystems, where he is credited with creating the phrase: “The network is the computer.”
-He served as Chief Researcher and Vice President of the Science Office for Sun, until leaving on June 9, 2008 to join Kleiner Perkins Caufield & Byers as a partner to work on green technologies for global warming; he departed KPCB in 2010 to apply what he had learned “to broader issues in other parts of the world”.
-He is also best known as one of the co-founders of NetDay in 1995.
+John Burdette Gage was the fifth employee of Sun Microsystems, where he is credited with creating the phrase: “The network is the computer.”
+He served as Chief Researcher and Vice President of the Science Office for Sun, until leaving on June 9, 2008 to join Kleiner Perkins Caufield & Byers as a partner to work on green technologies for global warming; he departed KPCB in 2010 to apply what he had learned “to broader issues in other parts of the world.”
+He was one of the co-founders of NetDay in 1995.

 S. Shankar Sastry

-Professor Sastry serves as Dean of the College of Engineering at UC Berkeley as well as the Faculty Director of the Blum Center for Developing Economies, and the Director Emeritus of CITRIS.
-An internationally recognized expert on embedded and autonomous software, Sastry has a background in technology research, spearheading projects to improve the nation’s cyber security and network infrastructure as well as initiatives in robotics and hybrid and embedded systems.
+Professor Sastry, director emeritus of CITRIS and faculty director of the Blum Center for Developing Economies, served as the 12th dean of the UC Berkeley College of Engineering from 2007-2018.
+An internationally recognized expert on embedded and autonomous software, Sastry has a background in technology research, spearheading projects to improve the nation’s cybersecurity and network infrastructure as well as initiatives in robotics and hybrid and embedded systems.

 Past Board Members